 How does this happen?

 Well, sound is made of mechanical waves that propagate through a medium.
 Most of the time, we humans will experience sound waves in the air with frequencies between 20 Hz and 20,000 Hz.

 These waves will travel outward from the source that created them.
 In an acoustic environment, these same waves will eventually reach a surface, at which point they’ll be partially absorbed by and partially reflected by the surface.
 The reflected waves will often hit another surface and perhaps even several more.
 This depends on the wave strength and the location and material of the surfaces.

 Sound waves travel fast.
 The speed of sound is 343 m/s (1,125 ft/s) in air at 20 °C (68 °F).
 As we can imagine, in most diffuse-field environments, there will be plenty of reflections.
 Many of these reflections will come right back to our ear and are heard as reverb!

 Reverb is often defined loosely by initial reflections that are heard within 50 milliseconds of the original source.
 This is in contrast to echoes, which are typically heard distinctly when more than 50 milliseconds after the original sound.

-Note that higher frequencies are more easily absorbed by surfaces and so reverb tends to be frequency-specific with the body (and tail) getting darker and darker as it approached zero.
+Note that surfaces more easily absorb higher frequencies, so reverb tends to be frequency-specific, with the body (and tail) getting darker and darker as it approaches zero.

 Larger rooms/environments will typically have longer initial reflection times reverb decay times.
 Environments with surfaces that are more reflective will often have longer decay times, especially in the high-end.